mgale694/flight-tracker/REFACTORING_COMPLETE.md

 Successfully refactored the flight tracking application from a WebSocket-based architecture to a simple polling-based REST API architecture.
 The system now operates with a lightweight FastAPI backend that serves flight data to both a React frontend and Raspberry Pi clients via HTTP polling.

+**NEW**: Added comprehensive startup scripts for easy deployment and network access! 🚀

 ## Architecture Changes

 ### Before (WebSocket-based)